Flatiron Building: Critical reception

 When the building was completed, critical response was not completely positive, and what praise it garnered was often for the cleverness of its engineering.
 Montgomery Schuyler, editor of Architectural Record, said that its "awkwardness [is] entirely undisguised, and without even an attempt to disguise them, if they have not even been aggravated by the treatment. ...
 The treatment of the tip is an additional and it seems wanton aggravation of the inherent awkwardness of the situation."
 He praised the building's surface, and the detailing of its terra-cotta work, but questioned the practicality of its large number of windows: "[The tenant] can, perhaps, find wall space within for one roll top desk without overlapping the windows, with light close in front of him and close behind him and close on one side of him.
 But suppose he needed a bookcase?
 Undoubtedly he has a highly eligible place from which to view processions.
 But for the transaction of business?"

 Before the Flatiron Building was completed, Life magazine wrote: "Madison Square is not a bad-looking place as it is, and ought to be one of the beauty spots of the city.
 It is grievous to think that its fair proportions are to be marred by this outlandish structure."
 Sculptor William Ordway Partridge remarked in 1904 that it was "a disgrace to our city, an outrage to our sense of the artistic, and a menace to life".
-The New-York Tribune called the new building "A stingy piece of pie ... the greatest inanimate troublemaker in New York".
+The New-York Tribune called the new building "A stingy piece of pie ... the greatest inanimate troublemaker in New York", a sentiment repeated by Architectural Record.
 The Municipal Art Society said that it was "unfit to be in the Center of the City", and The New York Times called it a "monstrosity".
 Even later, Christopher Gray of the Times wrote in 1991: "The facade itself is handsome but not exceptional for its time."

 Some critics saw the building differently.
 Futurist H. G. Wells wrote in his 1906 book The Future in America: A Search After Realities: "I found myself agape, admiring a sky-scraper the prow of the Flat-iron Building, to be particular, ploughing up through the traffic of Broadway and Fifth Avenue in the afternoon light."
 Architect Robert A. M. Stern wrote in 1983 that the Flatiron was among the city's first buildings to "convincingly express the romantic characteristics of the skyscraper".
 Karl Zimmermann of The Washington Post wrote in 1987 that the Flatiron was "an idiosyncratic wedge blanketed with French Renaissance ornamentation, still remarkable today in its lightness, grace and novelty."

+In May 2023, Buildworld conducted a sentiment analysis of design-related tweets about notable buildings in the world and in United States.
+In the U.S. survey, the Flatiron Building ranked fourth, after Fallingwater, the Empire State Building, and the Coit Tower.